eucesar/DATABASE-DESIGN-AND-DEVELOPMENT-SI-FIAP/README.md

 > 🌱👨‍💻 -
 Launching a repository at FIAP for optimized codes in DATABASE DESIGN AND DEVELOPMENT.
 Sharing high-performance practices and exercises, this will be a valuable resource for reviews and collaborations, boosting my progress as a database systems developer.

 Utilized Datamodeler and BRModel for data modeling.
+Each lesson's achievements are documented with a '.png' file showcasing the work completed.

 ## Download